Net protein utilization

-The net protein utilization, or NPU, is the ratio of amino acid mass converted to proteins to the mass of amino acids supplied.
-This figure is somewhat affected by the salvage of essential amino acids within the body, but is profoundly affected by the level of limiting amino acids within a foodstuff.
+The net protein utilization (NPU) is the percentage of ingested nitrogen that is retained in the body.

+Rating

-It is used as a measure of "protein quality" for human nutritional purposes.
+It is used to determine the nutritional efficiency of protein in the diet, that is, it is used as a measure of "protein quality" for human nutritional purposes.

 As a value, NPU can range from 0 to 1 (or 100), with a value of 1 (or 100) indicating 100% utilization of dietary nitrogen as protein and a value of 0 an indication that none of the nitrogen supplied was converted to protein.

 Certain foodstuffs, such as eggs or milk, rate as 1 on an NPU chart.

 Experimentally, this value can be determined by determining dietary protein intake and then measuring nitrogen excretion.
-One formula for NPU is:
+One formula for apparent NPU is: